TechLabs-Berlin/ws24-skillswap/Blogpost.md

 A messaging feature which allows users to exchange messages was added and allows users to communicate on the app.

+Building SkillSwap had its difficulties.
+We faced technical problems, like connecting the front-end and back-end, fixing errors from GitHub, Css layout and giving logic.
+But by working together and communicating, we solved these problems and made a great product.

 ---

 **Web Development (Backend)**